-Whenever you find yourself in a situation where someone isn’t going along with the good ideas you have, you need to ask yourself:
+Whenever you find yourself in a situation where someone isn’t going along with the good ideas you have – or indeed, isn’t buying in to your offer, you need to ask yourself:

-Because if you’re not, and you’re not aware of it, you’ll go nowhere real fast with that person.
+Because if you are, and you’re not aware of it, you’ll go nowhere real fast with that person.

 A husband comes home to find his wife distressed and upset.
 Oops… something’s happened.

 He sits down, listens to her troubles, and starts thinking of ways to help, to improve the situation, to fix things for her.

 Useful, no?
 Girl’s got a problem, let’s help.
 Let’s fix this!